Dave's Hot Chicken: History

-The first Dave's Hot Chicken was opened in May 2017 by Armenian-American childhood friends Dave Kopushyan, Arman Oganesyan, Tommy Rubenyan and Gary Rubenyan.
-They were inspired by the no frills approach of In N Out Burger as well as the growing demand for fried chicken in Los Angeles.
-Kopushyan – the chain's namesake – was a professional chef trained by restaurateur Thomas Keller at three-Michelin-star restaurant The French Laundry.
-Drawing from this experience, Kopushyan developed the chain's signature hot chicken recipe.
-The four friends scraped together $900 to set up a small shop.
+The first Dave's Hot Chicken opened in May 2017.
+It was founded by Armenian-American childhood friends Dave Kopushyan, Arman Oganesyan, Tommy Rubenyan, and Gary Rubenyan.
+Inspired by the simple business model of In-N-Out Burger and the growing demand for fried chicken in Los Angeles, the founders pooled $900 to set up a small parking lot stand in East Hollywood.
+Kopushyan, a professional chef who trained under restaurateur Thomas Keller at the three-Michelin-star restaurant The French Laundry, developed the chain's signature hot chicken recipe.

-The original location consisted of nothing more than a small street food stand with a portable fryer, a few picnic tables, and a limited menu, and was located in a parking lot in the East Hollywood neighborhood of Los Angeles.
-Initially the stand sold only one item: a hot chicken combo plate.

-Following a feature on the food blog Eater Los Angeles the stand's popularity grew substantially, with lines that reportedly at times stretched an entire block.

-By late 2018, the stand was closed and a restaurant was opened in a nearby strip mall on Western Avenue.

-In fall 2019, the founders formed an agreement with an investment group including former Wetzel's Pretzels CEO and co-founder Bill Phelps as well as movie producer John Davis to franchise the restaurant.
-The deal made plans for more than 300 locations in the United States and Canada.
-The deal saw Phelps named as the chain's new CEO.
+Initially, the street food stand operated with a portable fryer, a few picnic tables, and a menu that only featured a hot chicken combo plate.
+Following a feature on the food blog Eater Los Angeles, the stand gained popularity and generated long lines that reportedly stretched around the block at times.
+By late 2018, the founders closed the stand and opened a restaurant in a nearby strip mall on Western Avenue.
+In fall 2019, they partnered with an investment group, including former Wetzel's Pretzels CEO and co-founder Bill Phelps as well as movie producer John Davis, to franchise the restaurant.
+The agreement outlined plans for more than 300 locations in the United States and Canada, with Phelps named as the chain's new CEO.
+In January 2026, Jim Bitticks was named the new CEO.

-In winter 2019, the chain opened 2nd and 3rd locations in Los Angeles' North Hollywood and Koreatown neighborhoods.
-In late 2020 and early 2021 the chain expanded into Orange County with stores in Anaheim, Orange, Irvine and Tustin, with plans to open 4 more in the county by the end of the year.

-In 2021, the chain expanded to the Bay Area with stores in Santa Rosa and Union City.
-The next year the chain added stores in Oakland, Sunnyvale and San Leandro.
+By winter 2019, the chain opened its 2nd and 3rd locations in North Hollywood and Koreatown.
+Between late 2020 and early 2021, the company expanded into Orange County with stores in Anaheim, Orange, Irvine, and Tustin.
+In 2021, it entered the San Francisco Bay Area with stores in Santa Rosa and Union City, followed by openings in Oakland, Sunnyvale, and San Leandro the following year.
+Throughout 2021, the chain opened more than 30 new locations, expanding into Colorado, Illinois, Michigan, Nevada, Ohio, Oregon, and Texas.
+The brand established its first locations in Seattle and Pennsylvania in 2023.

-In 2021, the chain opened upwards of 30 new locations and expanded into Colorado, Illinois, Michigan, Nevada, Ohio, Oregon, and Texas.
-A Seattle location was opened in 2023, the chain also opened its first Pennsylvania location in 2023.
-In March 2024, it announced it would open its first Vermont location on September 13 of that year, in South Burlington, at University Mall.
-In August 2024, the chain opened its first Georgia location, in Conyers.
-The franchise in that state is owned by Lawrence Kourie, Andrew Feghali, and Usher.
-The grand opening featured free food and music, though Usher himself was not in attendance.
-There were five locations in the Portland metropolitan area in 2025.

-In 2025, Dave's Hot Chicken was acquired by private equity firm Roark Capital Group in a deal valued at $1 billion.
-The acquisition is anticipated to fuel the expansion plans.
+Expansion continued through 2024, with the opening of a South Burlington location at Vermont's University Mall on September 13, and a Georgia location in Conyers that August.
+The Georgia franchise is owned by Lawrence Kourie, Andrew Feghali, and the musician Usher.
+By 2025, there were five locations in the Portland metropolitan area.
+That same year, the private equity firm Roark Capital Group acquired Dave's Hot Chicken in a deal valued at $1 billion to support further expansion.